 The Graduate Certificate in Mind, Brain, and Education is designed to draw on basic and applied interdisciplinary research from the disciplines of neuroscience, psychology, and cognitive science to explore human learning and development and to understand how research in these fields will generate innovative approaches to teaching, learning, and education.

-Course requirements for the Graduate Certificate in Mind, Brain, and Education:
+Course requirements for the Graduate Certificate in Mind, Brain, and Education (12 credit hours):

-Graduate level standing.
-The certificate will consist of four courses.
+The certificate will consist of four courses for a total of 12 hours.

 Course List Code | Title | Hours |